clef-men/article_zoo_popl/popl26-response-draft.md

 > Is there a particular reason for defining a new Iris core language for OCaml, rather than trying to build on the Osiris work that you cite, by adding support to concurrency there?

 (On the last formulation from review C: one aspect to keep in mind is that the present submission represents several years of work.
-To understand our research methodology, one cannot compare Zoo to the current state of Osiris as will presented in a few weeks at ICFP'25, but rather one should think of the state in which Osiris was a couple years ago.)
+To understand our research methodology, one cannot compare Zoo to the current state of Osiris, as will be presented in a few weeks at ICFP'25, but rather one should think of the state in which Osiris was a couple years ago.)

 Osiris and Zoo can be described as having evolved in two separate and complementary directions:

 - Zoo has been designed from the start for pragmatic verification of advanced concurrent data-structures; this informed the choice of feature coverage and the semantics design.
-We succeeded in getting a practical verification framework for this domain, as evidenced by the vast amount of state-of-the-art examples we managed to verify.
+We succeeded in getting a practical verification framework for this domain, as evidenced by the substantial amount of state-of-the-art programs we managed to verify.

 - Osiris is designed to poke at the limits of language verification in general (not necessarily in a concurrent setting), and focused on order-of-evaluation issues and effect handlers as an advanced feature.
 On the other hand, the authors verified a relatively small amount of simple examples¹, suggesting that Osiris may not yet be ready for practical verification at scale -- certainly not for our problem domain.